Documentation Index

 | Group by | Category |

 Don’t just look at Gross Revenue — a high-revenue service can still have low profit.
-Check the Net Profit column instead, which factors in discounts, taxes, and your costs.
+Check the Net Profit column instead, which factors in discounts, your costs, and removes the sales tax you collected.
 Items with negative Net Profit mean you’re losing money on them.

 How much are we losing to discounts?